wandyezj/package/docs/notes.md

 Ubuntu

 Node currently (2022-03-01) has significantly better performance on Linux than on Windows.
-This results in faster job exection time, and thus reduced cost, and wait time for GitHub Action pipelines.
+This results in faster job execution time, and thus reduced cost, and wait time for GitHub Action pipelines.

 Ubuntu is a ubiquitous distribution and available as a build pool, and in WSL.